LFoster03/cintel-05-cintel/README.md

 dashboard/app.py
 And it should work.
 Try not to make changes on your machine and in GitHub at the same time - that can create "merge conflicts" which are best avoided.
 Only edit the repo from one place  at a time.

+## Start Project
+Start here:

+https://github.com/denisecase/cintel-05-cintel-basicLinks to an external site.

+Then, implement this slightly fancier version:

+https://github.com/denisecase/cintel-05-cintel-fancyLinks to an external site.

+Then, implement this version with a deque wrapped in a reactive value, showing the associated datagrid and a plotly chart with online machine learning.

+https://github.com/denisecase/cintel-05-cintelLinks to an external site.

+Read the comments.
+Organize the code.
+When you get your version implemented, save it - use a good commit message to indicate you've recreated the functionality as requested.

+Then, review the app, and:

+Propose a modification / enhancement / extension.
+Plan your work.
+Estimate the time it will take.
+Implement your plan.